Not Christian or Jew or Muslim, not Hindu

 —-Mewlana Jalaluddin Rumi [Rumi] (1207 – 1273 / Persia)

 I have long thought of myself as a Renaissance woman.
-I am a Jill of many trades, but a master of none.
-I claim the titles of writer, editor, violinist, singer, professor, square dancer, and my proudest achievement (trite but true), Jewish mother to two adult children who are beginning their own journeys of discovery.
+I claim the titles of feminist, writer, editor, musician, professor, dancer, ethicist, queer, spiritual coach, and my proudest achievement, Jewish mother to two adult children who are beginning their own journeys of discovery.
 My Ph.D. is in Ethics and Religion from USC; my B.A. is in World Literature from UCLA.
 (I have always believed that we should all just get along).

 The name Skysong came from when I was practicing Wicca in the mid-nineties, and the name stuck.
-When I decided to create a blog that didn’t have to do with Skysong Consulting, I thought Simply Skysong pretty much sums it up.
-It’s just me.
-Doing the best I can, as we all are, on my journey toward mindful living.
+It is a good manifestation of the heartsong I feel when I am under the sky.
+Skysong Consulting is my professional site, and when I decided to start a blog, I thought that Simply Skysong pretty much sums it up.
+It’s just me, doing the best I can, as we all are, on my journey toward mindful living.

-I live in Southern California, work in the Jewish community, and love gardening, music, cooking, square dancing, nutritional healing, and listening to Books on Tape (titles ranging from Zealot to The Secret Life of Bees).
-I also watch The Gilmore girls with my daughter when I should be writing.
+I live in Southern California and work in the Jewish community.
+I’m an accountability coach and writing tutor.
+I love gardening, music, cooking, square dancing, nutritional healing, and listening to Books on Tape (titles ranging from Zealot to The Secret Life of Bees).
+I’m currently working on a podcast about dating with my 24-year-old daughter.